decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-22-dolev-strong.md

 **Termination**: All parties terminate at the end of round 2.

-**Agreement (partial)**: If a malicious leader sends a value to some honest in round 1, all honest parties will receive it at the end of round 2.
+**Agreement (partial)**: If a malicious leader sends a value to some honest parties in round 1, all honest parties will receive it at the end of round 2.
 If a malicious leader sends two different values in round 1, then all honest parties will see two different values and decide $\bot$.

 So does this protocol work?